jmikovits/Mikovits-Data-Science-Portfolio/README.md

    This folder will contain projects focused on understanding data, identifying trends, and uncovering insights.

    ---

-2. **Visualizations**
+2. **Basic Streamlit App**
-   Will contain data visualizations and dashboards created using tools like Streamlit, Matplotlib, Seaborn, and Plotly.
+     #### Overview

-   ---
+     In this project, I created a basic Streamlit app that performs some Exploratory data Analysis on the Palmer's Penguins dataset.
+The app allows users to filter and visualize data about different penguin species, providing insights into their characteristics like flipper length.

-3. **Models**
+     #### Project Significance
-   Will include work related to machine learning models, feature engineering experiments, and model evaluations.
+     This project is meaningful because it is the starting point of my Data Science Portfolio.
+As seen later, I have built more complex Streamlit apps, but this app served as a foundation for creating interactive apps that others can use.

    ---

-4. **Weekly In-Class Coding Work**
+3. **Weekly In-Class Coding Work**
    A collection of notebooks showcasing various topics I've learned and applied in class, with demonstrated mastery through the completed projects.

    ---

-5. **Tidy Data Project**
+4. **Tidy Data Project**
       [[Link to Tidy Data Repository](https://github.com/jmikovits/Mikovits-Data-Science-Portfolio/blob/main/TidyData-Project/TidyData_Project.ipynb)]
    #### Overview
    In this project, I focused on the concept of **tidy data**, a core technique in data science that enhances the organization and analysis of datasets.
 I applied the principles of **tidy data** as outlined by Hadley Wickham to clean and restructure a messy dataset.
 By     utilizing **Python** and **Pandas**, I performed key data wrangling tasks such as: